CHME5137/DiscoverFunTimes/04-python-packages.md

 You can learn about them by typing `?` at an ipython prompt, or reading https://ipython.org.

-Remember: *don't* use it on the head login node (like we just did).
+Remember: *don't* use ipython on the head login node (like we just did), but get a compute node and use it there.

+Now that we have got it working, you will want to add the line:

+    export PATH=$PATH:~/.local/bin

+to the end of your `.bashrc` file like we did the `module load` statements in the previous chapter, so that you don't need to do it each time you log in.

 ## Using matplotlib
 We managed to install matplotlib, but can we use it?